SanneBerends/LAMAS/docs/implementation.markdown

 is used by the agent, which is also the model that is shown in the interface.
 The interface only shows the states that are relevant for the agent whose turn it is.
 This means that only worlds are included where the cards of the agent whose turn it is are equal to the real values of those cards.
 This reduces the Kripke model to a model with less worlds, and only relations for the playing agent, and thus not for the opponent.
+Reflexive relations are omitted in the drawing.
 The section [Example](example.markdown) shows an example run, including images of both the complete and decreased Kripke model for clarity.